MassChallenge

 Non Equity Assistance in 2020

-Agrolabs Limited specializes in developing sensor telemetry solutions aimed at enhancing the productivity of horticultural farmers.
-Established in 2017 and headquartered in London, with additional offices in Hong Kong and Dnipro, Ukraine, the company offers innovative products such as Agrolabs W-Sens, which provides real-time analytics on indoor crop growth performance, and Agrolabs B-Control, designed for automated pollination control and bee activity monitoring.
-By leveraging cloud-based Internet of Things (IoT) technology, robotics, and artificial intelligence, Agrolabs facilitates data-driven insights that empower greenhouse farmers to manage irrigation, pollination, and environmental conditions more effectively.
-This approach aims to boost crop yields and improve overall efficiency in the growing process.
+Agrolabs Limited specializes in developing sensor telemetry solutions for horticultural farmers, focusing on enhancing yield and efficiency in greenhouse environments.
+Founded in 2017, the company is headquartered in London, United Kingdom, with additional offices in Hong Kong and Dnipro, Ukraine.
+Agrolabs offers innovative products such as Agrolabs W-Sens, which provides real-time analytics on indoor crop growth performance, and Agrolabs B-Control, designed to enhance pollination through automated controls and monitoring of bee activity.
+By leveraging cloud-based Internet of Things (IoT) technology, predictive analytics, robotics, and artificial intelligence, Agrolabs enables farmers to control various aspects of the growing process, including pollination, environmental conditions, and irrigation.
+This integration of advanced technologies allows for data-driven decision-making, ultimately leading to improved cost efficiency and quality yields.

 UniExo